Haven-King/TinyTweaks/README.md

 * Editable Signs - No config for this one, just don't use it if you don't want it!
 * Entity Ignition - Right click mobs with flint and steel to light them on fire
 * Sturdy Lanterns - Gives lanterns a blast resistance of 6 (allows them to survive Ghast fireballs)

+## Contact Me
+I can be found hanging out on the Fabric Discord as Haven King#2790.
+Feel free to shoot me a message there if you have any questions.